Questions About the Conrad N. Hilton Foundation

 We awarded nearly $290 million in grants worldwide in 2023.
 Additionally, the Foundation annually awards the $2.5 million Conrad N. Hilton Humanitarian Prize to an organization doing extraordinary work to alleviate human suffering.

 How is the Foundation governed?

 The Hilton Foundation is governed by a board of directors, the majority of whom are direct descendants of our founder.
 See the full list of active board members here.

 Who are the family members serving on the board?

-Hilton family members currently serving on the board include Board Chair Hawley Hilton McAuliffe, Vice Chair Linda Hilton, Conrad N. Hilton III, Michael O. Hilton, Beverly Hilton-Neapolitan, Caitlin Hilton and Justin McAuliffe.
+Hilton family members currently serving on the board include Board Chair Linda Hilton, Conrad N. Hilton III, Michael O. Hilton, Beverly Hilton-Neapolitan, Caitlin Hilton and Justin McAuliffe.

 A number of other family members participate in Generations in Giving, a program that cultivates the philanthropic spirit among successive generations of Hilton family members.
 The Foundation prepares family members for board service through our board internship program.

 Is the Foundation part of Hilton Worldwide?